Turkey in the Eurovision Song Contest 1978: Semi-final

 The semi-final took place on 18 December 1977 at the Orkut TV Studios in Ankara.
 The top five entries determined by an expert jury proceeded to the final.

 Final

-The final took place on 9 February 1978 at the Orkut TV Studios in Ankara, hosted by Bülend Özveren.
+The final took place on 9 February 1978 at 20:40 TRT (5:40 UTC) in the Orkut TV Studios in Ankara, hosted by Bülend Özveren.
 The five entries that qualified from the preceding semi-final competed, and the winner was determined by an expert jury.